Angles: Classification and Properties

 Angles Formed by Transversal Intersecting Parallel Lines

-As a review, parallel lines are lines that do not meet or intersect.
+As a review, parallel lines do not meet or intersect.

-As you can see, lines l1 and l2 are parallel lines since they do not meet.
-Even if we extend the length of lines infinitely, it is certain that they will never intersect.
+As you can see, lines l1 and l2 are parallel since they do not meet.
+Even if we extend the length of lines infinitely, certainly, they will never intersect.

 We use the symbol || to indicate that two lines are parallel.
 Hence, we can state “line l1 and l2 are parallel” in symbols as l1 || l2